Optimal Change-point Testing for High-dimensional Linear Models with Temporal Dependence: Introduction

 To fill the gap in the literature, in this paper, we propose a valid and optimal change-point testing procedure, named QF-CUSUM, for high-dimensional linear models.
 Our main contributions are three-fold.
 First, to our best knowledge, QF-CUSUM is the first valid change-point testing procedure for high-dimensional linear models that can control the type-I error at any given level.
 Second, through a well-designed randomization component, the proposed test is theoretically sound for temporally dependent observations, which is more appealing and realistic for real data applications.
 Third, we show that QF-CUSUM is optimal in the sense that it achieves the minimax lower bound of the detection boundary for a wide class of high-dimensional linear models.
 In addition, we establish some new consistency results of the Lasso~\citep{Tibshirani1996} under the change-point setting, which may be of independent interest.

-The rest of the paper is organized as follows. \Cref{sec:QF_CUSUM} proposes the QF-CUSUM test and establishes its asymptotic distribution under both the null and alternative hypotheses.
-The minimax optimality of QF-CUSUM is further established as well. \Cref{sec:QF_CUSUM_Dep} extends the result to temporally dependent observations under the framework of $\beta$-mixing.
-In \Cref{sec:numerical}, we conduct extensive numerical experiments to examine the finite sample performance of QF-CUSUM under both null and alternative hypotheses.
-A real data application is further implemented to illustrate the practical value of the proposed method. \Cref{sec:conclusion} concludes.
+The rest of the paper is organized as follows. \Cref{sec:QF_CUSUM_Dep} proposes the QF-CUSUM test and establishes its asymptotic distribution under both the null and alternative hypotheses.
+The matching detection lower bound of QF-CUSUM is further established as well.
+The optimal testing procedure requires knowledge of population quantities and in \Cref{sec:adaptive}, we develop an adaptive testing procedure to overcome this limitation.
+In \Cref{sec:localization}, we further show that the change point estimator based on the QF-CUSUM test statistics achieves the sharp localization error bound.
+Finally in \Cref{sec:numerical}, we conduct extensive numerical experiments and a real data example to examine the finite sample performance of QF-CUSUM under both null and alternative hypotheses. \Cref{sec:conclusion} concludes.